cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

 **PBS Interactive Jobs with GUI**

 To run PBS jobs with interactive Graphical User Interface (GUI), the job must be submitted in a specif way.
 Job employs `Virtual Network Computing`_ (VNC), which is a system for sharing remote desktop with very low latency.
-VNC systems consist from two counterparts: VNC server, which is run on the computational node/remote machine; and VNC viewer, which is used to connect to the VNC server from the front node or workstation.
+VNC system consists from two counterparts: VNC server, which is run on the computational node/remote machine; and VNC viewer, which is used to connect to the VNC server from the front node or workstation.
 The connection is tunneled through ssh.

 Procedure: